jbuechs/seemore/README.md

 + Learn how to work with OAuth
 + Gain experience in consuming with 3rd party APIs
 + Coordinate with a larger team
-+ Accepting challenges by working on parts of the project outside your individual comfort zone
++ Accept challenges by working on parts of the project outside your individual comfort zone

 ## Guidelines
 + Teams of four will work with a Teacher acting as a Project Manager
-+ Teams will rotate team leader and standup leader roles on a weekly basis.
++ Teams will rotate team leader and standup leader roles on a weekly basis
-+ Each team will be responsible to deliver a final product to the Product Owner (Crystal)
 + Practice TDD
-+ Spend time at the beginning creating user stories and defining precise requirements.
++ Spend time at the beginning creating user stories and defining precise requirements

 ### Technical Requirements
 #### Authentication